A

 Sandhyāsandhyāṁśasahitaṁ vijñeyaṁ taccaturyugam।

-All four yugas together constitute 12000 years of a solar year.
-This is the system of all four yugas together with Sandhya and Sandhyansh.
+All four Yugas (ages) together constitute 12000 years of a solar year.
+This is the system of all four ages together with Sandhya and Sandhyansh.

-That is, the Sun divides the day and night of humans and gods.
-It is clear from this verse that the Yuga calculation has been done in human years (i.e. solar years) and not in divine years.
+The Sun divides the day and night between humans and gods.
+This verse clearly states that the Yuga calculation was done in human years, i.e., solar years, not divine years.

 That is, Chaturyuga has been calculated according to the number of human worlds.